If you’re thinking about competing in powerlifting, you might be wondering how to find your first powerlifting meet.

-This is because there are different powerlifting federation, each with their own set of rules and ways of finding competitions.
-So you need to first, pick a powerlifting federation, then second, find a list of local competitions that are run by that federations.
+This is because there are different powerlifting federations, each with their own set of rules and ways of finding competitions.
+So you need to first, pick a powerlifting federation, then second, find a list of local competitions that are run by that federation.

 Pick Your Powerlifting Federation

 Picking your powerlifting federation is one of the most important decisions that you need to make before competing.

 This is not to say that you can’t switch powerlifting federations once you start.